-- You took a CARES Act withdrawal before December 31, 2020 (see Withdrawals During Employment and/or Termination Withdrawals). - You are age 591⁄2 or older when taking a withdrawal. - You leave Starbucks and any related company after you reach age 55 and take a distribution. - You receive your distribution after becoming totally disabled as defined by the IRS. - You take the distribution to pay for tax-deductible medical expenses. - Your account is distributed due to your death. - Your account is distributed to an alternate payee in connection with a qualified domestic relations order (QDRO). - You make an indirect rollover into an eligible retirement plan, traditional IRA or Roth IRA within 60 days of the withdrawal or distribution (any amount not rolled over may be subject to the 10% penalty). - You receive a corrective distribution of contributions that exceed tax law limitations.
+- You take a qualified birth or adoption distribution (QBOAD). - You are age 591⁄2 or older when taking a withdrawal. - You leave Starbucks and any related company after you reach age 55 and take a distribution. - You receive your distribution after becoming totally disabled as defined by the IRS. - You take the distribution to pay for tax-deductible medical expenses. - Your account is distributed due to your death. - Your account is distributed to an alternate payee in connection with a qualified domestic relations order (QDRO). - You make an indirect rollover into an eligible retirement plan, traditional IRA or Roth IRA within 60 days of the withdrawal or distribution (any amount not rolled over may be subject to the 10% penalty). - You receive a corrective distribution of contributions that exceed tax law limitations.